 I hope you have all had very happy holidays!
 We have been enjoying ourselves and our families over the past week too.
-If you’d like to take a peek at our annual Eggnog & Dessert Party, you can see that here.
+If you’d like to take a peek at our annual Eggnog & Dessert Party, you can see that over on the other blog.
 On Christmas Eve we had snow again, which seems like some sort of record to me – twice in one year.
 It snowed off an on for a good portion of the afternoon and evening.

 I appreciate all of your sweet comments on my stitching pieces that I’ve decorated with this year.
 I missed showing you a few, but probably you’ve seen them before.
 I did need to share this though.
 Remember my little sheep?
 Well, he was of course all decked out for the holidays as well.
 And that sweet little hand-painted wooden spool?
 That was a gift from my friend, Ava.